telerik/xaml-docs/controls/radgridview/grouping/how-to/get-aggregates.md

 This article shows how to obtain aggregates from a specific group in RadGridView.

 In some cases when you define aggregates in RadGridView you need to access the ones in a specific group.
-You may do this very easily through iterating over the RadGridView groups, checking for a specific group key value and getting the aggregate result(s) as shown in __Example 1__.
+You may do this very easily by iterating over the RadGridView groups, checking for a specific group key value and getting the aggregate result(s) as shown in __Example 1__.

 #### __[C#] Example 1: Obtaining Group Aggregates__